Società Italiana per Condotte d'Acqua: Activities

 The first work carried out by the company was the 80-kilometre Villoresi Canal project worth 16 million lire.

 Later, the company built railway tunnels, penstocks, hydroelectric power stations, dams, 640 aqueducts, viaducts (including the Polcevera viaduct in Genoa, also known as the "Morandi Bridge") and skyscrapers.
 Società Italiana per Condotte d'Acqua also carried out the works for the construction of the Italian side of Mont Blanc Tunnel.

 At the height of the company crisis, in the summer of 2018, the most delicate situations revolved around the Brenner Base Tunnel in Austrian territory (in which Condotte has a 35% stake; the other shareholders are the Austrian companies Porr and Interregger and Italian company Itinera); the Storstrom Bridge in Denmark together with Itinera; the joint construction site in Algeria with Rizzani de Eccher for 150 kilometres of railway; Città della Salute in Sesto San Giovanni with Lombardia Infrastrutture as contracting authority; the Verona-Brescia HSR line and the Verona-Padua HSR line; the Milan-Genoa Third Pass with Impregilo.

-Subsidiares companies
+Subsidiaries

 The following companies form part of the group: